mohammedalsamki/data-structures-and-algorithms-2/python/stack_queue_animal_shelter/README.md

 ## Test Requirements
     - [] Can successfully enqueue into a queue
-    - [] Can successfully enqueue multiple values into a queue
+    - [] Returns that the Dequee is empty if we add then adopt
-    - [] Can successfully dequeue out of a queue the expected value
+    - [] Returns a masseg if the animal type passed is not dog or cat
 # White Board

 ![Shelter]()